teiband/python-plot-utilities/docs/piechart.md

         target_array.
 For example, if target_array has 0 and 1 then class_names
         should be ['0', '1']; and if target_array has "pos" and "neg", then class_names should be ['neg','pos'] (i.e., alphabetical).
-        If None, values of the categories will be used as names. fig, ax : <mpl.figure.Figure>, <mpl.axes._subplots.AxesSubplot>
+        If None, values of the categories will be used as names.
+If [], then no class names are displayed.
+    fig, ax : <mpl.figure.Figure>, <mpl.axes._subplots.AxesSubplot>
         Figure and axes objects.
         If provided, the graph is plotted on the provided figure and